-One last thing …
+One more thing …

 If you need help coming up with content ideas subscribe to our FREE content creation course using the form below:

-RSS – Resources:
+RSS – Additional Resources:

 - RSSBoard.org – The RSS Advisory Board provides useful information and links to resources about RSS.

-- Wikipedia.org/RSS – Learn more about using RSS feeds.
+- Wikipedia.org/RSS – Learn more about RSS.

 - WordPress Codex – WordPress documentation site.
 Go here to learn more about using feeds in WordPress.